rinziv/crexdata-public/CREXDATA System Components/NeRF Learning and Visualization (TUC)/nerf_learning_visualization_tuc/README.md

 ---

+## Usage
+This system supports three types of requests, each corresponding to a distinct NeRF operation:

+1. **train**: Performs offline meta-learning to obtain a coarse initialization of the scene that enables rapid future adaptation.
+    > **Output**: Contains training execution logs, tensorboard logs for structured training monitoring (e.g. live training plots), and model checkpoints for future use.

+2. **eval**: Adapts a pre-trained model to newly acquired data for specified test-time-optimization steps (TTO) and evaluates reconstruction quality using metrics such as PSNR, SSIM, and LPIPS.
+    > **Output**: Contains evaluation execution logs, a structured metrics dataframe, and the redenering results at `logs/<job_id>/gt and pred/<tto>` containing the evaluation images and the produced reconstruction by the NeRF respsectively.

+3. **view**: Launches the NeRF viewer for interactive navigation or live monitoring of the adaptation process.
+    > **Output**: Contains viewer execution logs and user-captured screenshots and checkpoints generated through the viewer’s API controls.
+The viewer is web-based; when a `view` request is executed, the executor launches a viewer instance at `0.0.0.0:7070`, which users can access through a browser.
+The viewer’s lifecycle is managed via the provided interactive controls.

+The logs for all job executions are stored at: `logs/<job_id>` while the mediator's logs are appended at `logs/`.

-## Demo
+### Demo
-To experiment with the mediator 3 demo configurations are provided in the `/configs` for training, evaluation and viewer operation respectively.
-Prepared data provided by: [DRZ](https://rettungsrobotik.de/) are located at `data/drz/out/example` while a demo checkpoint with 4 expert NeRFs is provided for testing: [`checkpoint`](https://github.com/psklavos1/adaptive-city-nerf/releases/tag/v1.0/4_experts.zip).
+To experiment with the mediator 3 demo configurations are provided under `/configs` for training, evaluation and viewer operation respectively.
+Prepared data provided by: [DRZ](https://rettungsrobotik.de/) are located at `data/drz/out/example` while a demo checkpoint with 4 expert NeRFs is provided for testing: [`checkpoint`](https://github.com/psklavos1/adaptive-city-nerf/releases/tag/v1.0/4_experts.zip)

-> After downloading, extract into: `logs/example/`.
+After downloading the model checkpoint, extract into: `logs/example`

-### Demo experiment

 1. **Run Mediator**
     ```bash
-    python mediator.py --topic nerfConfigs
+    python mediator.py --topic nerfConfigs (--cleanup)
     ```
+    > **Note:** If cleanup is enabled `/logs` is emptied prior of execution. `logs/example` is preserved which contains the demo checkpoint.
 2. **Send Demo config**
     ```bash
     ./scripts/send_config.py --topic nerfConfigs --configPath <configs/train.json | configs/eval.json | configs/view.json>
     ```
 3.  **Monitor outputs**
 > Outputs provided at `logs/mediator.txt` for the mediator and `logs/<job_id>` for the executed job.
-Job outputs contain both operation artifacts like model checkpoints or rendered images and job logs.

 ---

 ## Configuration

 Each job is defined by a JSON configuration file.
 The configuration fully specifies the dataset, model, optimization, and runtime behavior for a single job.
 All jobs are submitted through a single entry point and are distinguished by the `op` field.

 ### Train (`op: "train"`)

-Offline training that initializes the NeRF model and produces a checkpoint.
+Offline training meta-learns a good model initialization that allows rapid adaptation.

 | Field | Description |
 |------|------------|